HazyFish/ucdavis-csif-passwordless/README.md

         IdentityFile ~/.ssh/id_rsa
     ```
 - Return to **Windows PowerShell** and run command `ssh csif` to connect to a CSIF computer passwordlessly
-  - This command tests if everything is configured successfully
   - If you are still prompted for entering a password, your SSH Key Authentication is not set up correctly
   - You can connect to CSIF in this passwordless way on your computer from now on!